jimhigson/oboe.js-dissertation/main/main.md

 for Javascript development and adapting the browser environment to match.
 Browserify converts applications written for Node into a single file packaged for delivery to a web browser.
-Significantly, other than adaptors wrapping browser APIs in the call style of the Node equivalents, Browserify leaves no trace of itself in the final Javascript.
-Additionally, the HTTP adaptor[^5_Implementation1] is capable of using XHRs as a streaming source when run on supporting browsers.
+Significantly, other than adaptors wrapping browser APIs in the call style of their Node equivalents, Browserify leaves no trace of itself in the final Javascript.
+When run on browsers supporting progress events Browserify's HTTP adaptor[^5_Implementation1] presents XHRs using Node's streaming interface so it should be capable of adapting the Node version of Oboe to run under modern browsers.

 Javascript source can be made significantly smaller by *minification* techniques such as reducing scoped symbols to a single character or deleting the comments.
-For Oboe the popular minifier library *Uglify* was chosen.
+For Oboe the popular minifier library Uglify [@uglify] was chosen.
 Uglify performs only surface optimisations, concentrating mostly on producing compact syntax by manipulating the code's abstract syntax tree.
 Google Closure